 I could go on and do below, but you get the idea.

-These are just a handful of the scenarios shared by my generation that helped form us into the people we are today.
-But these aren’t the only things that differentiate Gen Xer’s from the other generations.
+These are just a handful of the scenarios shared by Generation X that helped form us into the people we are today, but these aren’t the only things that differentiate Generation X from the other generations.
 We lived through/ were subjected to many things that today might be considered child abuse.

 Let me put it like this… I never ate blood soup, never had to save rubber, peach pits and woman’s nylons for the war effort or even had to practice air raid drills in grade school.
 We didn’t live through the Great Depression or Prohibition or woman’s suffrage, the Cuban Missile Crisis or even Nixon.